juliohintze/crunchyroll-webos/README.md

 cd crunchyroll-webos/

 # Build the container from Dockerfile
-docker build -t crunchyroll-webos:latest .
+docker build --no-cache -t crunchyroll-webos:latest .

 # Run the container with user environment
 docker run -it --rm \